aspose-total/Aspose.Total-Products/total/en/python-net/conversion/powerpoint-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POWERPOINT to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POWERPOINT and XLSX files.
+For a Python developer, the need to convert POWERPOINT to XLSX arises when they are trying to add a feature within their application.
+This feature requires the conversion of POWERPOINT files to XLSX format.

+<h2>How Aspose.Total helps for powerpoint to xlsx conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POWERPOINT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POWERPOINT and XLSX files.
+It helps to automate the conversion process of POWERPOINT to XLSX.
+The process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POWERPOINT file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with different file formats.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It also supports a wide range of file formats such as Microsoft Office, OpenOffice, PDF, HTML, and many more.

+The Aspose.Slides for Python via .NET API is a powerful API that helps developers to create, edit, and convert PowerPoint presentations.
+It supports a wide range of features such as creating slides, adding text, images, shapes, and other objects.
+It also supports a wide range of file formats such as PPT, PPTX, PPS, PPSX, and many more.

+The Aspose.Cells for Python via .NET API is a powerful API that helps developers to create, edit, and convert Microsoft Excel documents.
+It supports a wide range of features such as creating worksheets, adding text, images, charts, and other objects.
+It also supports a wide range of file formats such as XLS, XLSX, XLSM, XLSB, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of POWERPOINT to XLSX.
+It provides a wide range of features and supports a wide range of file formats.
+It also provides a comprehensive package of APIs that helps developers to work with different file formats.

 {{% /blocks/products/pf/feature-page-summary %}}